0P3N50URC3-F0R3V3R/SBRW-COMPILED/README.md

 You can customize everything...
 Some standard hints in mysql:

-event - > Races and events type, almost half of the mare turned off, you can turn in them if you want products - > ALL store items like booster packs, cars carparts ect... pretty self xplanatory...
+- event - > Races and events type, almost half of the mare turned off, you can turn in them if you want
+- products - > ALL store items like booster packs, cars carparts ect... pretty self xplanatory...
 EG: if you want, you can change all currency to simple cash...
-(CASH - Normal money _NG - Booster money) persona - > you can edit the characters here, add booster and money points experience ect ect...
+(CASH - Normal -money _NG - Booster money)
+- persona - > you can edit the characters here, add booster and money points experience ect ect...

 I used this: https://github.com/berkayylmao/setting-up-sbrw for the tutorial and used some parts of theese: https://github.com/SoapboxRaceWorld